 Insect Management on Cucurbit Vegetables in North Carolina

-(Cucumber, Squash, Pumpkin, Watermelon)
+Cucumber, Squash, Pumpkin, Watermelon

-Focus of Insect Management Program
+Focus of Insect Management

-Because of the ubiquitous nature of cucumber beetles and the high potential for damage, the focus should be on managing these insects.
+Because of the ubiquitous nature of cucumber beetles and the high potential for damage, the focus should be on managing these particular insects.
 Aphids and spider mites do not always develop to damaging levels, so the use of insecticides for control of these pests should be on an as-needed basis.
 Finally, pickleworm can be a serious pest late in the season, usually after mid-August.
 Pickleworm control is rarely required before this time.

 Pest Complex